Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Data and Methodology

 The likelihood $P(D|\btheta)$ is used for parameter estimation and posterior sampling (under a uniform prior in this work) via two distinct methods.
 The first method, referred to hereafter as \mlmethod, involves standard maximum a posteriori (MAP) or maximum likelihood (ML) estimation.
-A gradient descent algorithm finds the MAP/ML solution, and then a standard MCMC or HMC algorithm samples the posterior distribution.
+A gradient descent algorithm finds the MAP/ML solution, and then a standard Markov chain Monte Carlo (MCMC) or Hamiltonian Monte Carlo (HMC) algorithm samples the posterior distribution.
 The second method, termed \ksmethod, leverages the generative capability of NFs.
-Here, parameters are estimated by minimizing the distribution distance, quantified by the $p$-value from the \tdks\ between generated $(\obs[,\rm gen]{\bx}, \obs[,\rm gen]{y})$ and observed $(\obs{\bx}, \obs{y})$ data pairs.
+Here, parameters are estimated by minimizing the distribution distance, quantified by the approximate $p$-value from the two-dimensional Kolmogorov-Smirnov (2D KS) test \citep{Peacock1983, Fasano1987, Press2002}\footnote{Implemented in \url{https://github.com/astro-jingtao/ndtest}} between generated $(\obs[,\rm gen]{\bx}, \obs[,\rm gen]{y})$ and observed $(\obs{\bx}, \obs{y})$ data pairs.
 However, obtaining a rigorous posterior sample with this approach is infeasible.
-Instead, an approximate posterior sample is constructed by generating data points from the prior distribution and using the $p$-value from the \tdks\ as a weight for each point.
+Instead, an approximate posterior sample is constructed by generating data points from the prior distribution and using the approximate $p$-value from the \tdks\ as a weight for each point.
+It should be emphasized that the \tdks\ is not employed here as a formal hypothesis test.
+Rather, its approximate $p$-value is used as a sample-based measure of the distance between the mock data generated under a given parameter set and the observed data.
+The \tdks\ is adopted because it provides a practical balance between computational efficiency and performance in this application.